rjmacarthy/Rezi-Elastic-Explorer/README.md

 ## Why?

 The head plugin can be annoying sometimes when browsing data, this small app makes simple searches easier.
-The app is for dezrez internal use at dezrez only and will not work outside of the dezrez local area network.
+The app is for dezrez internal use only and will not work outside of the local area network.

 ## Installation for local dev environment.